 ‘Help Wanted’ – is more interactive and is enjoyed by both adults ($10) and children ($6)!
 You follow the life of what it would have been like to have been an immigrant servant, and lets face it, back in those days, most of us as ‘working class’ people would be on the servant side of life!

 Visitors take part in various chores from being in the basement/kitchen: scrubbing floors, doing laundry, grinding coffee beans to changing the bedsheets in the families bedrooms.
 The chores vary depending on the size of the group and age of visitors, the aim being that you could do the tour more than once and it *hopefully* be different each time!

 Tallmans Technology – this tour will be coming soon.
 It highlights all the ‘modern’ amenities that made the Tallman House so unique to Janesville!

 Spirits in the Night: The Tallman Crypt – a Halloween special tour!

-Historic Holiday Tour: The Tallman House gets covered in Christmas decorations!
+Historic Holiday Tour: The Lincoln Tallman House gets covered in Christmas decorations!
 Tour the house and hear about Christmas traditions from the past.

 There are also plans to make the House more accessible for the local community through various events and workshops!